 According to the Destination of Leavers from Higher Education (DLHE) survey 2013, 100% of our BA Primary Education students were in graduate level employment within six months of graduating.

-As a primary school teacher you are expected to demonstrate a sound knowledge of all the subjects in the curriculum for Key Stages 1 and 2.
-You will study the core subjects of English, Mathematics and Science throughout the degree.
-Art, PE, RE, Humanities, Design Technology and provide a curriculum balance for the other three subjects to be studied at depth.
-IT and Computing also features heavily within the course.
+As a Primary school teacher you will be expected to demonstrate a sound knowledge of the subjects in the curriculum and how they inter-relate.
+You will study the core subjects of English, Mathematics and Science throughout the degree as well as Art, RE, Humanities, Music, Design and Technology and Computing.
+These subjects will be taught separately and through interdisciplinary approaches as we value topic work.